Dynamsoft/barcode-reader-mobile/README.md

    - Drag the `DynamsoftBarcodeReaderBundle.xcodeproj` into your Xcode project.

 3. **Verify Dependencies**
-   - Verify that the necessary libraries and frameworks (e.g., `DynamsoftCore`, `DynamsoftBarcodeReader`, etc.) are linked in your Xcode project's settings.
+   - Verify that the necessary libraries and frameworks (e.g., `DynamsoftCaptureVisionBundle`, etc.) are linked in your Xcode project's settings.

 ## Support